YuryShcharbina/trainig_projects/README.md

     made playbook file to install docker on servers
   * in extra task made playbooks for install docker and LEMP stack
   with dynamic inventory aws_ec2 plugin and jinja template
+* Task5 - working with Jenkins:
+  * in main part on AWS EC2 instance installed Docker and Java 11.
+     * Jenkins run in Docker container from image made from Dockerfile.
+     * Command for start container: docker run --name test_docker --rm \
+    -d -p 8080:8080 -v ~/test_jenkins/jenkins_data:/var/jenkins_home mytestjenkins
+     * In Jenkins made three build agents: one on host instance and
+    two on separate AWS EC2 instances(one for Docker, and one for Ansible)
+     * Added credentials: ssh key for git hub and secret text for Docker env
+     * First Pipeline only execute one command on host machine
+      * Second Pipeline pull files from this repository, build Docker image
+  from task3 and run Docker container

 ___
 <br><image src="https://github.com/YuryShcharbina/training_projects/workflows/test-docker/badge.svg?branch=master"><br>
 ___